 5: The data elements classified as PDEs and those included in the PCDM will be approved by the PEDSnet Leadership Council (comprised of each PEDSnet institution’s site principal investigator).

 Concept IDs are taken from OMOP v4.5 vocabularies for PEDSnet CDM v1.

+Regarding the nullibility of fields, the PEDSnet CDM will always require a valued to be inserted.
+In the presence of a missing value, one of the following values must be used: